ihdia/im2pages/README.md

     --num-gpus 4
 ```
 - Any required hyper-parameter changes including initial weights can be performed in the `Palmira.yaml` file.
-- To run the experiment of palmira and its variants change the input config files
+- To run the experiment of palmira and its variants change the input config files in the args section
 - Resuming from checkpoints can be done by adding `--resume` to the above command.

  ## Inference

 ### Quantitative